 We have already discussed how activity-based goals allow your team to win back control, but now you need to help them to prioritize these goals.

-You should also think about ways to acknowledge smaller activity-based goals and milestones like upsells and retention.
+You should also think about ways to acknowledge smaller activity-based goals and milestones like upsells and customer retention wins.
 This will encourage your team to sign off on the right customers and focus their attention on the customer lifecycle – and boost morale in the process.

 Celebrating quick closes that don’t translate into long term customers isn’t healthy for your team, or your business.

-While setting realistic targets is important for team morale, both Pepper and Beccar point to the use of stretch goals as an important tactic to achieve success.
+While setting realistic targets is important for team morale, Pepper points to the use of stretch goals as an important tactic to achieve success.

 “Set a stretch goal above your target, think big and be ambitious.”